open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 +-----------------+            +--------------+
 ```

-When new OpenTelemetry integrations are added, the SDK is the preferred
+When new OpenTelemetry integrations are added, the API is the preferred
 integration point.
 The `MetricProducer` is only meant for integrations that
 bridge pre-processed data.